 On October 12, 1943, Jim was sent to Camp Murphy.
 The POWs built a north/south runway at Zablan Airfield.
 The conditions were harsh and abuse of the POWs was common.
 It was after this move that the Japanese sent some of the POWs to build another runway at an airfield located 8 kilometers from the camp.
 Each day, the POWs were driven to and from the camp in trucks.

 On May 6, 1944, Jim was working in a work detail when he decided to get a drink of water.
 The detachment was under the command of Chief Signalman, Harold Hirschberg.
-While he was drinking the water, Hirschberg, who the other POWs viewed as a collaborator, came up to him and yelled at him for leaving the water running.
-Edwards yelled back at Hirschberg, who then slapped him in the face.
+While he was drinking the water, Hirschberg came up to him and yelled at him for leaving the water running.
+Edwards yelled back at Hirschberg who then slapped him in the face.